mourjo/blog/_posts/2026-07-23-the-glass-dome-of-ai-productivity.md

 mermaid: false
 category: musings
 ---
 My dad taught me [how to program](https://mourjo.me/blog/musings/2025/09/28/impact-of-a-pivot/).
 He taught me how to think about problem solving.
 One of his key lessons, still with me today after 20 years, was to teach oneself by reading out loud.
 A lesson, when read out loud, becomes much more understandable, almost magically.
-This is partly because I read slower aloud and partly because by hearing, I am processing it again through the hearing pathways in my brain.

 Reading my own code, just like reading a chapter, or this piece, makes the topic clearer in my head.
 I often used to review my own code on Github before giving it to another human.
 I'd see improvements that I missed in my own editor.
 This fundamental aspect of how I used to write code has now changed with AI.